One Of Hawaii's

 Why You Should Have UIM And UM Insurance Coverage In Hawaii

 First of all, what is UM and UIM Insurance Coverage?
-UM stands for Uninsured Motorist and UIM stands for Underinsured Motorist.
-UM, coverage covers you when you have been injured by another driver who does not have car insurance.
-UIM coverage covers you when you have been injured by another driver who does not have enough insurance to cover your injuries and damages.
+UM stands for Uninsured Motorist, and UIM stands for Underinsured Motorist.
+UM coverage covers you when you have been injured by another driver who does not have car insurance.
+UIM coverage covers you when you have been injured by another driver who does not have enough insurance to cover your Hawaii auto accident injuries and damages.

-This situation with people in Hawaii driving without insurance is a serious problem and it is probably such a big problem because the laws in Hawaii have very little consequences for those who violate them.
-Many people who are in accidents and don’t have a license or insurance are simply allowed to drive away after the police complete their report.
+The situation in Hawaii, where people drive without insurance, is a serious problem.
+This is likely due to the fact that the laws in Hawaii have very few consequences for those who violate them.
+Many people involved in accidents who don’t have a license or insurance are often simply allowed to drive away after the police complete their report.
 This is ridiculous.
 In many states, the police are required to impound the vehicle involved if the driver did not have a license or insurance.

 Sadly, we have many clients who are injured by people who don’t have insurance and even have a long list of citations on their records for driving without a valid license or insurance.